vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 </details>

-  > **Note**: An additional option would be [Azure Red Hat OpenShift](https://learn.microsoft.com/en-us/azure/openshift/intro-openshift).
+  > **Note**: An additional option would be [Azure Red Hat OpenShift](https://learn.microsoft.com/azure/openshift/intro-openshift).
 This would provide you a similar set of advantages and disadvantages as an Azure Kubernetes Service, but with added functionality provided by Red Hat.

+  > **Note**: You can find additional guidance on possible Azure services to migrate Java workloads to in the [Compare Java application hosting options on Azure](https://learn.microsoft.com/azure/architecture/guide/technology-choices/service-for-java-comparison) architecture center article.

 ### Consider the Azure services most suitable for storing data of your application